tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Guide/Titanium_Command-Line_Interface_Reference/Titanium_CLI_Plugins.md

 Information reported by the `titanium config` command as a JSON object.

 **env**: Object
-Information about the Titanium build environment similar to `titanium info -t app`.
+Information about the Titanium build environment similar to `titanium info -t titanium`.

 **globalContext**: Object
 CLI command, flag and option context.